HexadigmSystems/FunctionTraits/README.md

           FOR_EACH_TUPLE_FUNCTOR_C ForEachTupleFunctorT>
 inline constexpr bool ForEachArg(ForEachTupleFunctorT &&);
 ```
-Not a traits template (unlike all other read traits), but a helper function template you can use to iterate all arguments for function "F" if required (though rare in practice since you'll usually rely on "ArgType_t" or "ArgTypeName_v" to retrieve the type of a specific argument - see these above).
+Not a traits template (unlike all other read traits), but a helper function template you can use to iterate all arguments for function "F" if required (though rare in practice since you'll usually rely on [ArgType_t](#argtype_t) or [ArgTypeName_v](#argtypename_v) to retrieve the type of a specific argument - see these above).
 See [Looping through all function arguments](#loopingthroughallfunctionarguments) earlier for an example, as well as the declaration of "ForEachArg()" in "TypeTraits.h" for full details (or for a complete program that also uses it, see the [demo](https://godbolt.org/z/fx8MWGv99) program, also available in the repository itself).</details>

 <a name="FunctionType_t"></a><details><summary>FunctionType_t</summary>
 ```C++